Author / Owner

 - Classroom staff - this includes teachers, teaching assistants higher level teaching assistants and midday supervisory assistants.

-- Integrated Support Staff (non-class based) – Speech and Language Therapists, Communications Assistant, Therapy Coordinator, Pastoral Care Worker, Literacy Intervention Worker and the Behaviour Leader
+- Integrated Support Staff (non-class based) – Speech and Language Therapists, Communications Assistants, Therapy Assistants, Medical Team, Literacy Intervention Worker and the Behaviour and Safeguarding Leader.

 Externally Employed Professionals